Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Power emission and total energy emitted at different orders

+Given the complexity of the final expressions for the 1PN quadrupole and the orbit, for the quadrupole power, we opt for a brute-force numerical calculation avoiding any approximation.
+To do so, we numerically Fourier transform the quadrupole tensor of Eq.~\eqref{eq:quad_expan} using the 1PN expressions for the orbit.

-In Fig.~\ref{fig:power_comparison}, we show the power spectra from the different contributions as function of the dimensionless frequency $\nu$, for some characteristic values of the parameters, namely $m_1=m_2=30M_\odot$, $v_0=10^{-3}c$, $b=1$AU, which correspond to an eccentricity of $e\approx 1.96$.
-As expected, the mass quadrupole moment is the dominant contribution, while the higher-order moments, such as the mass octupole and the quadrupole current moments, can contribute but they are typically weaker by several orders of magnitude.
-Also, we note that the peaks of the spectra for octupole and quadrupole current are shifted to higher frequencies with respect to the quadrupole.
+In Fig.~\ref{fig:power_comparison}, we show the power spectra of the different contributions as a function of the dimensionless frequency $\nu$, for some characteristic values of the parameters, namely $m_1=10M_\odot$, $m_2=30M_\odot$, $v_0=10^{-3}c$, $b=1$AU, which correspond to $e\approx 2.72$ and $\eta \approx 0.19$.
+As expected, the mass quadrupole moment is the dominant contribution, while the higher-order moments, such as the mass octupole and the current quadrupole moments, can contribute but they are typically weaker by several orders of magnitude.
+Also, we note that the peaks of the spectra for octupole and current quadrupole are shifted to higher frequencies with respect to the quadrupole.